 During the research project, new information about the risks and benefits of the study may become known to the researchers.
-If this occurs, you will be told about this new information and the doctor will discuss whether this new information affects you.
+If this occurs, you will be told about this new information and the doctor will discuss whether this new information affects your relative.

-If any information becomes available which could affect your participation in the study the research doctor will tell you about it and discuss whether you want to continue in the study.
-If you decide to not continue in the study, the research doctor will make arrangements for your care to continue as normal.
-If you decide to continue in the study you will be asked to sign an updated consent form.
+If any information becomes available which could affect participation in the study the research doctor will tell you about it and discuss whether you want your relative to continue in the study.
+If you decide your relative should not continue in the study, the research doctor will make arrangements for your relative's care to continue as normal.
+If you decide to allow your relative to continue in the study you will be asked to sign an updated agreement form.

-Also, on receiving new information the research doctor might consider it to be in your best interests to withdraw you from the study.
-He/she will explain the reasons and arrange for your care to continue.
+Also, on receiving new information the research doctor might consider it to be in your relative's best interests to withdraw them from the study.
+He/she will explain the reasons and arrange for their care to continue.

-If the study is stopped for any other reason, you will be told why and your continuing care will be arranged.
+If the study is stopped for any other reason, you will be told why and your relative's continuing care will be arranged.

-What will happen if I don't want to carry on with the study?
+What will happen if I don't want my relative to carry on with the study?

-You can withdraw from the study at any time without giving an explanation and be assured that it will not impact on any part of your further treatment.
+You can withdraw your relative from the study at any time without giving an explanation and be assured that it will not impact on any part of your relative's further treatment.

-If you decide to withdraw from the study, the researchers would like to keep your health information that has already been collected.
+If you decide to withdraw your relative from the study, the researchers would like to keep your relative's health information that has been collected.
 This is to help them make sure that the results of the research can be measured properly.
-If you do not want them to do this, you can tell them when you withdraw from the research project.
+If you do not want them to do this, you can tell them when you withdraw your relative from the research project.